-1. GENERAL DESCRIPTION \\\\\
+1. GENERAL DESCRIPTION

-The Cessna Citation CJ3 is a low-wing aircraft with retractable tricycle landing gear and a "T" tail.
-A pressurized cabin accommodates a crew of two and up to eight passengers (six is standard).
-Two Williams International Co., LLC (Williams) FJ44-3A FADEC controlled turbofan engines are pylon-mounted on the rear fuselage.
-Fuel stored in the wings offers generous range for most missions typical of this class aircraft.
-Space for baggage is provided in the nose and tailcone with additional storage space available in the cabin.
+The Cessna Citation CJ1+ is a low-wing aircraft with retractable tricycle landing gear and a T-tail.
+A pressurized cabin accommodates a crew of two and up to six passengers.
+Two FADEC controlled Williams International Co., LLC (Williams) FJ44-1AP turbofan engines are pylon-mounted on the rear fuselage.
+Fuel stored in the wings offers generous range for missions typical of this class aircraft.
+Space for baggage is provided in the nose and tailcone.